“On a scale of 1-10, how much stress do you have in your life?”

 - Bulletproof Radio with Emily Fletcher – Meditation: The Ultimate High Performance Tool

 - Ali Miller, RD – The Stress Connection to Autoimmune Disease

 - Ali Miller, RD – The Stress Thyroid Connection

 - 10% Happier with Dan Harris

 “My mask protects you; Your mask protects me.”COVID-19 Slogan from the Czech Republic To wear a mask, or not wear a mask – it’s been a topic of conversation since the start of this COVID-19 pandemic.
-Unfortunately, guidance in February from the US Surgeon General discouraged the public from wearing masks, even going so far…
+Unfortunately, the messaging has been (and as of March 31, continues to be) confusing.
+In February, the US Surgeon…

 If you are infected – even if you feel ok – you are likely to cause the infection of 45 people within two weeks, and 2,000 people within a month.
 Of these people, 8 are likely to die.
 Stay home.Messaging from an Italian Research Study shared by Mad*Pow & the Center for Health Experience Design…